hlin09/SparkR-pkg/README.md

-# R on Spark
+# R on Spark (With Support for R on Spark Streaming)

 [![Build Status](https://travis-ci.org/amplab-extras/SparkR-pkg.png?branch=master)](https://travis-ci.org/amplab-extras/SparkR-pkg)

-SparkR is an R package that provides a light-weight frontend to use Spark from R.
+This forked repository provides an R package to do Spark Streaming in R. SparkR is an R package that provides a light-weight frontend to use Spark from
+R.

 *NOTE: As of April 2015, SparkR has been [merged](https://github.com/apache/spark/pull/5096) into Apache Spark and is shipping in an upcoming release (1.4) due early summer 2015.
 This repo currently targets users using released versions of Spark. __This repo no longer accepts new pull requests, and they should now be submitted to [apache/spark](https://github.com/apache/spark); see [here](https://cwiki.apache.org/confluence/display/SPARK/Contributing+to+Spark) for some instructions.__*